 No need to worry, you can look for your future partner free of charge.
-There is no sign up fee and you only have to worry about paying for features if you want to.
-If you do decide that paying for extras is the route for you, the app offers things like Bumble Boost, which unlocks the ability to swipe through profiles that have already liked you.
+There’s no signup fee and you only have to worry about paying for features if you want to.
+If you do decide that paying for extras is the route for you, the app offers extra features such as unlocking the ability to swipe through profiles that have already liked you.

 This feature is a great way to weed out internet bots, by verifying yourself.
-You take a picture of yourself doing a certain motion, and Bumble adds a check mark to your profile which shows others that you’re the real deal.
+You take a picture of yourself doing a certain motion, and the app adds a checkmark to your profile which shows others that you’re the real deal.

-This growing app is the proof you need that not all dating apps are the same, while they are often compared to Tinder, Bumble has broken off on its own and now the app focuses on a lot more than just dating.
+This growing app is the proof you need that not all dating apps are the same.
+Bumble has broken off on its own and now the app focuses on a lot more than just dating today.